 As a matter of fact, the draft also bought him a million dollars deal.

-With the excitement, the Owens family was neutral to the reaction for an accelerated lifestyle.
+With the excitement, the Owens family was neutral to the reaction to an accelerated lifestyle.
 As for Billy’s mother, Marsha, she was happy to move up into a new and better neighborhood.

-Likewise, his father, Williams was neutral about it and Billy, himself was waiting to sign the contract.
+Likewise, his father, Williams, was neutral about it, and Billy was waiting to sign the contract.

 “Sure, at some point in your life, you want that comfort zone to be able to enjoy life, but I could have survived whether Billy made it to the pros or not.
 I’ve worked two and three jobs at a time.
 I’ve worked all my life, and I’ve survived.
 That’s the way I am.
 That’s the way I was brought up.”